TheData-Guy/SQL/README.md

-# SQL
+# SQL : From Basic to Advanced Level!
-Complete SQL Practice